av2f/FinOps/Get-AzCostVariation/readme.md

 Cost M-1: Cost of the resource from previous month in currency specified in column "Currency" Cost M: Cost of the resource from current month in currency specified in column "Currency"
-Currency: Currency of cost from columns "Cost M-1" and "Cost" Cost USD M-1: Cost of the resource from previous month in USD Cost USD M: Cost of the resource from current month in USD Cost Variation (USD): variation of Cost between "Cost USD M" and "Cost USD M-1" Variation in Percent (USD): variation of cost in percent between "Cost USD M-1" and "Cost USD M"
+Currency: Currency of cost from columns "Cost M-1" and "Cost" Cost Variation: variation of Cost between "Cost M" and "Cost M-1" Variation in Percent: variation of cost in percent between "Cost M-1" and "Cost M"

 ** Recommended tree structure **